Subordination algebras in modal logic: Preliminary dualities

-Note that the second assertion of \ref{Prop1} does not extend to morphisms in \textbf{Sub}, meaning that $g$ is not necessarily a morphism in \textbf{Sub} in this case, as seen in the case $\underline{B} = \underline{C}$ and $f$ is the identity.
+\begin{remark} Note that the second assertion of \ref{Prop1} does not extend to morphisms in \textbf{Sub}, meaning that $g$ is not necessarily a morphism in \textbf{Sub} in this case, as seen in the case $\mathbb{B} = \mathbb{C}$ and $f$ is the identity. \end{remark}

 Our definition of canonical extension is not the only possible one.
-Often, canonical extensions of structures with additional operations are obtained in a two-step construction.
-First, consider an already made canonical extension for the structure, then device a formula to extend the additional operations to the canonical extension of the structure.
+Often, canonical extensions are obtained in a two-step construction.
+First, consider an already made canonical extension for a reduct of the structure, then device a formula to extend the additional operations to the canonical extension of the reduct.
 This could have been done here too.
-In two ways in fact subordination algebras are Boolean algebras with an additional relation.
-The canonical extension $B^\delta$ of a Boolean algebra $B$ is well known : $B^\delta$ is the power set of the dual $X$ of $B$.
-There are two ways to consider $\prec$.
+In two ways, in fact, subordination algebras are Boolean algebras with an additional relation.
+The canonical extension $B^\delta$ of a Boolean algebra $B$ is well known: $B^\delta$ is the power set of the dual $X$ of $B$.
+There are three ways to consider $\prec$.

-Either as in \cite{Sourab}, as the binary operation As shown in [ ], this gives a non smooth extension (see \cite{smooth} for definitions).
+We may consider subordination algebras as Boolean algebras $B$ with the strict implication: though strictly speaking, it is not an operator.
+Indeed, it is a binary operator as a map $B^\partial \times B \rightarrow B^\partial$ (where $B^\partial$ is the order dual of $B$).
+But, as shown in \cite{Nonsmooth}, this gives a non smooth extension (see \cite{Nonsmooth} for definitions).